nhscc/airports.api.hscc.bdpa.org/README.md

 8. You can now interact with the API using your browser, [Postman](https://www.postman.com/), or otherwise.
-   * You should see a line on the console that looks like `ready - started server on <http://HOST:PORT IS HERE>`.
-Use that URI to access the API.
+   * You should see a line on the console that looks like `ready - started server on http://<HOST:PORT>/?tools`.
+Use that host/port URI to access the API.

 > Note: if you choose to run the API with NODE_ENV=production or `npm start`,
 > the database will not be automatically setup nor hydrated.
 Better to run the